Is Charles River Laboratories - GuruFocus.com

 ROIC vs WACC

-Comparing a company's return on invested capital (ROIC) to the weighted average cost of capital (WACC) can provide insights into its profitability.
-When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
-For the past 12 months, Charles River Laboratories International's ROIC is 7.67, and its cost of capital is 9.71.
+Comparing a company's return on invested capital (ROIC) and the weighted cost of capital (WACC) can offer insights into its profitability.
+ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
+WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+The ROIC should ideally be higher than the WACC.
+For the past 12 months, Charles River Laboratories International's ROIC is 7.67, and its WACC is 9.41.

 Conclusion

-In conclusion, Charles River Laboratories International (CRL, Financial) appears to be significantly undervalued.
+In conclusion, the stock of Charles River Laboratories International appears to be significantly undervalued.
 The company's financial condition is fair, and its profitability is strong.
-Its growth ranks better than 60.42% of companies in the Medical Diagnostics & Research industry.
-To learn more about Charles River Laboratories International stock, check out its 30-Year Financials here.
+Its growth ranks better than 60.73% of companies in the Medical Diagnostics & Research industry.
+To learn more about Charles River Laboratories International's stock, you can check out its 30-Year Financials here.